MiRo-E, the Advanced Robotic Platform for Research and Education

 - Research into therapy for Special Educational Needs and older age-related issues.

-Advanced students can use a separate Linux development environment [our MDK] to explore more complex research and behaviours.
+Advanced students can use a separate Linux development environment [our MDK] to explore more complex research and behaviors.

 What is the potential? – MiRo, with the right know-how and programming, could be manipulated by advanced users to perform a wide range of custom functions.